Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (f) Disseminate NPS information upon approved requests.

-(6) If it has been assigned NPIs for one or more subparts, comply with the requirements of paragraphs (a)(2) through (a)(5) of this section with respect to each of those NPIs.
+(g) Assign an NPI to a subpart of a health care provider on request if the identifying data for the subpart are unique.

 (b) A health plan may not require a health care provider that has been assigned an NPI to obtain an additional NPI.

-## § 162.414 Implementation specifications: Health care clearinghouses.
+### § 162.414 Implementation specifications: Health care clearinghouses.

 A health care clearinghouse must use the NPI of any health care provider (or subpart(s), if applicable) that has been assigned an NPI to identify that health care provider on all standard transactions where that health care provider's identifier is required.

+### § 162.410 Implementation specifications: Health care providers.

+(a) A covered entity that is a covered health care provider must:

+(1) Obtain, by application if necessary, an NPI from the National Provider System (NPS) for itself or for any subpart of the covered entity that would be a covered health care provider if it were a separate legal entity.
+A covered entity may obtain an NPI for any other subpart that qualifies for the assignment of an NPI.

+(2) Use the NPI it obtained from the NPS to identify itself on all standard transactions where that health care provider's identifier is required.

+(b) An organization covered health care provider that has a member, employs, or contracts with an individual health care provider who is not a covered entity and is a prescriber, must require such health care provider to—

+(1) Obtain an NPI from the National Plan and Provider Enumeration System (NPPES); and

+(2) To the extent the prescriber writes a prescription while acting within the scope of the prescriber's relationship with the organization, disclose the NPI upon request to any entity that needs it to identify the prescriber in a standard transaction.

 ### Subpart E—Standard Unique Health Identifier for Health Plans

-**SOURCE:** 77 FR 54719, Sept.
+SOURCE: 77 FR 54719, Sept.
 5, 2012, unless otherwise noted.

-## § 162.502 [Reserved]
+### § 162.502 [Reserved]

-## § 162.504 Compliance requirements for the implementation of the standard unique health plan identifier.
+### § 162.504 Compliance requirements for the implementation of the standard unique health plan identifier.

 ---